wazuh/wazuh-documentation/source/getting-started/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: Get started with Wazuh.
-Learn about our community of developers, the Wazuh components, architecture, and deployment.
+Learn about our open source community of developers, the Wazuh components, architecture, and deployment.

 .. _getting_started: